mwiens91/314-plots/README.md

 ### Part (a)

-Plot of the time evolution of a solution to the wave equation.
+Plots of the time evolution of solutions to the wave equation.

 #### 7.1.3